Wuziyi616/nerv/README.md

 > — The dream of a struggling PhD student

 Personal Python toolbox including project templates, useful functions, etc.
+The training framework is tailored for the computing cluster at [Vector Institute](https://vectorinstitute.ai/), but can also be applied to other platforms.

 ## Credit